ayrna/orca/doc/orca-tutorial.md

     - The `Results` folder contains one subfolder for each dataset with the following data:
         - Train and test confusion matrices (`matrices.txt`).
         - Name of the folder used for the experiments (`dataset`).
-        - Individual results for each of the partitions in CSV format (`results.csv`).
+        - Individual results for each partition in CSV format (`results.csv`).
         - Models of each partition in `.mat` format (`Models` folder).
+These models are structures and their fields depend on the specific algorithm.
-        - For threshold models, the one dimensional mapping (before applying the discretisation based on the thresholds) for training and test datasets ('Guess' folder).
+        - Decision values used to obtain the predicted labels for training and test partitions ('Guess' folder).
+For threshold models, this is the one dimensional mapping before applying the discretisation based on the thresholds.
+The rest of models may have multidimensional mappings.
         - Labels predicted by the models for each partition ('Predictions' folder).
         - Optimal hyper-parameters values obtained after nested cross-validation ('OptHyperparams').
         - Computational time results ('Times').